qwtyerty/Tavernlight-Games-Trial/Q2/readme.md

 Solution for the second question:

-function printSmallGuildNames(memberCount)
+Q2 - Fix or improve the implementation of the below method function printSmallGuildNames(memberCount)
   -- this method is supposed to print names of all guilds that have less than memberCount max members local selectGuildQuery = "SELECT name FROM guilds WHERE max_members < %d;"